Head-to-Head · Updated May 2026

 Must-doGreat Barrier Reef, Uluru, Sydney Harbour, Great Ocean Road

-Best seasonApr–Oct (avoid summer heat in north & centre)
+Best seasonApr to Oct (avoid summer heat in north & centre)

-Dangerous wildlifeReal — saltwater crocs, box jellyfish, funnel-web spiders
+Dangerous wildlifeReal, saltwater crocs, box jellyfish, snakes, spiders

 Round 1